brosmar18/resty/README.md

 Detailed tests for each major component of RESTy have been implemented, as follows:

-- **App Component**: Checks for proper rendering of the main app component.

-- **Header Component**: Tests header, logo, navigation link rendering, and mobile menu functionality.
+- **Header Component**: Verifies the component's rendering, including the full navigation for larger screens and the mobile navigation for smaller screens, ensuring adaptive navigation layout based on screen size.

+- **Navbar Component**: Validates the rendering of Navbar, including the logo, all specified navigation links, and social media icons, ensuring comprehensive navigation and branding elements are displayed as intended.

+- **MobileNav Component**: Tests the visibility of the mobile navigation trigger and its functionality to reveal navigation content upon interaction, ensuring the mobile navigation's responsive and interactive features are operational.

-- **Form Component**: Validates form rendering, URL input changes, method selections, and textarea visibility for POST and PUT methods.
+- **Form Component**: Validates the form's functionality, including URL input handling, method selection responsiveness, and conditional rendering of the textarea for POST and PUT methods, ensuring user inputs are correctly captured and processed.

-- **Results Component**: Assesses loading state, result text rendering, API data display, and "No Data" message for null data.
+- **Results Component**: Confirms the rendering of loading states, the display of request parameters, the presentation of fetched data in a readable format, and the visibility of a "No Data" message when no data is available, ensuring comprehensive feedback based on the API response.

+- **Sidebar Component**: Ensures the sidebar's visibility and verifies the presence of main, general, and maintenance sections along with their respective links, confirming the component's role in facilitating navigation within the application.

-- **Footer Component**: Ensures rendering of the footer, title "RESTy", copyright information, and social media icon presence.
+- **Footer Component**: Confirms the rendering of the footer and checks for the correct display of copyright information, ensuring the application's footer provides consistent and accurate attribution across all pages.

 ### Running the Tests